lefred/oci-mysql-idc/examples/example-2/README.md

 ```
 $ terraform plan
 ```
-Use Terraform to Provision resources and Mysql cluster on OCI:
+Use Terraform to Provision resources and MySQL Replication Cluster on OCI:
 ```
 $ terraform apply
 ```